 Storage and Reheating Tips

 • Storing – Store the any leftovers in an airtight container for up to 5 days in the refrigerator after the fried chicken has cooled to room temperature.
-For the leftovers, see Leftover Fried Chicken Recipes.
+For the leftovers, see Leftover Fried Chicken Recipes or make Chicken and Waffles.

 • Freezer – After the chicken has cooled to room temperature, place in a freezer safe container or a freezer zip lock bag.
 The fried chicken will stay fresh for up to 3-4 months.
 Thaw in the fridge overnight when ready to serve.